Norton High School (Massachusetts)

 Norton High School is Norton, Massachusetts' only public high school.
 Built in 1971, it underwent renovations that began in June 2011 and were completed in 2014.

 Location

 Norton High School is located near the center of town at 66 West Main St. (Rt.
 123).

-Clubs and organizations

-Norton High School has 10 clubs and organizations, which include: Recreational Bocce Club, Student Council, Debate Club, DECA (Distributive Education Club of America), Drama Club, Gay-Straight Alliance (GSA), Anime Club, Sci-Fi and Fantasy Club, Yearbook Club, and Students Against Destructive Decisions (SADD)and Newspaper club.
-At Norton High, students may join the National, Art, Spanish, French, History, Music, Math, English, and/or Science Honor Societies.

-Norton High School allows students to apply themselves in several sports which include:

-Fall: Cross Country, Cheerleading, Golf, Soccer, Volleyball, and Football.

-Winter: Basketball, Indoor Track, Swimming & Diving, Wrestling, and Hockey.

-Spring: Baseball, Softball, Outdoor Track & Field, Tennis, and Lacrosse.
-Norton High has competed in the Tri-Valley League (TVL) as one of its founding members but left and was replaced by BVT who has also since left the TVL, Norton returned to the TVL in 2002.

 Renovations

 The renovations completed in 2014 represent the first changes to the building since it was built in 1971.
 The building itself needed facility upgrades and expanded classroom space to meet current state standards.
 This renovation cost the town approximately $34 million.